vahidetemadi/consul-gateway-lb/README.md

 #### Why did not choose Spring Cloud Netflix Eureka?
 It is an architectural decision, quite up to the project owner.
 Need more arguments?
 Read [this](https://dev.to/isaactony/comparison-of-spring-cloud-with-eureka-vs-consulio-3hgm)

+## What does this repository offer?
+This repository offers an implementation of a gateway application that re-route incoming requests to subsequent services evenly via relying on its internal load balancing strategy and resilient configurations.
+Consul is used as the service discovery server due to its powerful support of these sort of use cases.
+The main PL is Java, the stack used Spring boot, however, it can turn out to be other similar Java frameworks as well.

 ## Requirements
 You need to have installed: